 If you are still unsure if you qualify, please feel free to send us an e-mail explaining what documentation you have now or give us an idea of what you will be submitting, and we will be happy to confirm if it is sufficient for our application requirements: firstname.lastname@example.org

 - Q: Can the #ResearchforChange Grant be applied for by a research team?

 No. The #ResearchforChange Grant is to be applied for and received as an individual researcher.
-If the research is done in conjuncture with a team and the grant recipient wishes to pass on their mobility scholarship, then that it up to their discretion.
+If the research is done in conjunction with a team and the grant recipient wishes to pass on their scholarship, then that it is up to their discretion.
 However, the MAXQDA license, training sessions, and entrance fee waiver to the MQIC will only be issued to the grant recipient and are non-transferable.
-If the grant recipient wishes to share what they have learned with their team after their experience, then that is all the better.

 - Q: I am applying for/receiving other scholarships/grants.
 Am I still eligible to apply?

 Yes!
 The #ResearchforChange Grant will be awarded based on the following selection criteria: The relevance and applicability of the theme „Research for Change“ described in the letter of motivation; Originality and creativity of the research proposal; A well-defined research question; Description of the research methods in the field and analysis methodology using MAXQDA; Content of the letter(s) of recommendation submitted.